|

 my favorite haunt yesterday and spent a few hours (Barnes & Noble) there.
 I picked up

-two or three reference books for a new project I'm working on after the Persephone story is
+two or three reference books for a new project I'm working on after the Persephone story is completed.

 CONGRATULATIONS to my dear friend, Patricia Duffy Novak for the sale of her story,